Main Policy Content

 Professional travel includes travel to organizational conferences such as ALA and SLA.
 It is requested by the employee and used for professional enrichment and service to professional organizations.

 The Libraries reimburse travel expenses per University Travel Policy.
 There is a reimbursement cap of $2,000 per year for tenured faculty, non-tenure track faculty, administrators, and for staff in Salary Bands J and above.
 Exceptions to this are made on a case by case basis.

 There is a reimbursement cap of $2,500 per year for untenured faculty.
 If some expenses are being reimbursed by another University department, the Libraries will only reimburse the remainder that would have been reimbursed under the Libraries' travel guidelines.

 Travel funds are not transferable to other employees nor across fiscal years.
 Unspent funds will be returned to the central budget.

-Administrative travel is travel that is required because of administrative duties or institutional memberships, such as CIC memberships, or at the request of the Dean or Associate Deans.
+Administrative travel is travel that is required because of administrative duties or institutional memberships, such as BTAA memberships, or at the request of the Dean or Associate Deans.

 Administrative travel typically does not include attendance at professional organizations in which an individual has a personal membership.

 Reimbursement is at the discretion of the Dean and/or Associate Deans and the amount is based on University Policy.
 There may be situations where only partial reimbursements will be made.

 Faculty and Staff who receive funding from Libraries Administration to attend professional conferences, workshops, or represent the Libraries on external groups and at meetings are asked to prepared brief reports containing takeaways from those meetings.
 These reports should be submitted via the Libraries’ intranet blog and tagged for easy retrieval.
 A suggested format includes 2-3 bulleted takeaways and links for additional information if applicable.
 If you do not have access to the blog, please have your supervisor fill out an account request form.